bovineck/ESP32-Router/README.md

 3. Included the binaries here if you don't wish to compile the code
 4. Added a file of the commands I used to load the binaries using esptool.py

-Video with all of this explained is: (insert video here)
+Video with all of this explained is: https://youtu.be/QHjl518MrCo

 # ESP32 NAT Router Extended